 Building Your Case Before the Conversation

-Instead of stating that I made customers happier, one can state document: I have introduced a new follow-up procedure that has boosted customer satisfaction levels in 7.2 to 8.4 and decreased the time to resolve complaints by a third.
+Instead of stating that I made customers happier, one can state the document: I have introduced a new follow-up procedure that has boosted customer satisfaction levels in 7.2 to 8.4 and decreased the time to resolve complaints by a third.
 This is a method that presents objective evidence that is hard to refute or reject.

-Establish your market worth by visiting salary comparison websites, industry reports and networking discussions with people in your job line.
+Establish your market worth by visiting salary comparison websites, industry reports, and networking discussions with people in your job line.
 This outside information will give you the essential background to your request and will show that what you want is in line with market reality other than unrealistic wishes to have more cash.

 Record other duties that you have assumed since your last raise or promotion.
 Most of the employees slowly end up taking on additional responsibilities without compensational benefits.
-Emphasizing this broader scope is to show that you have become more valuable to the organization and this is a reason why you need higher pay.
+Emphasizing this broader scope is to show that you have become more valuable to the organization, and this is a reason why you need higher pay.

 Timing Your Request Strategically